 Skype meetings with students at advisor discretion, no contact hours required.

 Length of paper

-Students work on one paper per year, 10 pages for first year and 20 pages for second year students maximum unless you grant permission for more in advance.
+Students work on one paper per year, approximately 10 pages for first year and 20 pages for second year students maximum, unless you grant permission for more in advance.

-The honorarium is USD 500 per project.
+The honorarium is USD 500 per paper.
 Payment is made upon completion of the evaluation.